 To be honest, there are so many unpleasant things to say about the Leo Diamond that I don’t even know where to begin.

-First of all, let’s start with the grading report that accompany a Leo Diamond purchase.
+First of all, let’s start with the grading report that accompanies a Leo Diamond purchase.
 The majority of Leo Diamonds are graded by an unknown lab called Gemological Science International (GSI) and the International Gemological Institute (IGI).
 There are some super rare occasions where certain Leo Diamonds have an GIA report accompanying the purchase.

 My guess is that some private/individual jeweler sent the diamond to GIA to be graded.